 Unheard of condescension; I must be careful: “My Lord is too kind; I am but my master’s slave.”
 He brags about me as I once might have bragged about a strong ass I had haggled off an arab trader.
 All I do for Labashi is work as my father taught me, as the hardscrabble Judean hills demanded of me.
 All I do is arrange and count his stores, deal honestly with his debtors and creditors, and let no one cheat him.

 “Rebecca!”
-Hanani cried, “Sing a song for Nathan, your cousin.
+Hanani cried, “Sing a song for Netanyahu, your cousin.
 You have such a lovely voice, let him hear you sing!”

 “But Daddy!” she whispered, looking away bashful, then glancing back at me from under her long lashes.